 My current position position at USD 257 has been my first and only teaching job, with the exception of two semesters of student teaching at Benedictine College.
 However, I do have a background in working with individuals with disabilities prior to my teaching career.

 In the summer of 2010 I started working at Wonderland Camp in Rocky Mount, MO.
 Wonderland Camp is a summer camp for children and adults with disabilities.
 I worked for a total of 8 summers, working as a counselor/cabin leader for 5 summers, and working as part of the administration team for the next 3 summers.

 It was at camp that I truly found my calling to serve individuals with disabilities.
 Within those 8 summers at camp I gained so many experiences and learned so many things that I have transferred over to a classroom setting.
 I definitely believe that working at camp has helped me become the teacher I am today.

+Recently got engaged to Jason Bates, we are planning to get married June 11, 2022!
 Both of my parents are still in Miami County, my father works as an Athletic Trainer at two high schools and my mother is a physical therapist.
 I have an older brother that is working towards becoming an athletic trainer, a younger brother that is a 6th grade science teacher in central Kansas, and a younger sister that is a student-athlete at Missouri Southern State University.
 Finally, I have a beautiful 11 year old yellow lab named Toby!

 Some things that I like to do when I’m not working is: